‘The time is fulfilled, and the kingdom of God has come near. Repent, and believe in the good news!’

 Jesus proclaims a fundamental truth: that God’s kingdom is not to be looked for and found in palaces and places of political power, not in prosperity or pretension, but among the poor, the oppressed, those who suffer from injustice.
 Times are dark.
 The kingdom of God has come near to bring light to those who suffer.
 Christ has come to bring hope and new life to all those who are despairing.
 This is the good news.

-But there is a hook.
+But there is a caveat.
 Jesus calls out to the people, repent, and believe in the good news.

 It is so easy to become discouraged when darkness reigns.
 It is so easy to give up and give in, to accept the hardship, to become cynical, and at worst become a silent supporter of or active collaborator in an oppressive system.
 It is easy to believe that bad news is all there is, so why not better make the best of it.
 It is so easy to give up hope.